ridgeworks/pPEGpl/README.md

 #### Pack `pPEGpl` for SWI-Prolog

 `pPEGpl` is an add-on pack for SWI-Prolog implemented entirely in Prolog which complements the parsing capabilities of regular expressions (`library(pcre)`) and DCG's already available to the SWI-Prolog community.
 It consists of  module (`pPEG`) with three core interface predicates: `peg_compile`, for constructing a parser term from the grammar source (analogous to `pcre:re_compile`), `peg_parse`, for parsing a input string in the language specified by the parser term (analogous to `pcre:re_matchsub`), and `peg_grammar` for accessing the `pPEG` source grammar, largely for documentation/specification purposes.
-(A second module, `pPEGutilities`, contains miscellaneous predicates that facilitate processing the results of a `peg_parse` operation.)
+(A second module, `pPEGutilities`, contains miscellaneous predicates that facilitate processing the results of a `peg_parse` operation and modules `csg_pPEGxt` and `rexp_pPEGxt` contain useful extensions.)
 The remainder of this section is an overview of how to use `pPEG` in Prolog applications; for the nitty-gritty details see the [`pPEG` API reference][pPEGref].

 Although any string representation will do, to avoid the pitfalls of escape sequences, the recommended way of representing the source of a *pPEG* grammar in Prolog is a quasi-quoted string (`library(strings)`).
 Here's a [*pPEG*][pPEGrepo] grammar for a quasi-quoted string in a quasi-quoted string: